Unity-Lab-AI/Voice-Control-2/server/README.md

 - 🧠 **Unity text brain** – Conversations use the same Pollinations text API powering Unity Chat.
 - 🔊 **Voice playback** – Assistant replies are played with Pollinations TTS directly over the call.
 - 🗣️ **Two-way dialog** – Twilio speech recognition captures the caller's reply and routes it back to the AI.
-- 🌐 **Self-hosted UI** – Includes a simple dashboard to start calls and watch status updates.
+- 🌐 **Browser integration** – Designed to be triggered from the Unity Chat frontend hosted on GitHub Pages or any static site.

 ## Prerequisites